tucats/ego/LANGUAGE.md

 is constructed based on that information.
 You can set a value in the map and you can fetch a value from the map.

-Current, it is a limitation that the only way to create a map is by setting a value to an empty map constant.
-Map initialization syntax is not yet supported.
+You can create create a map by setting a value to an empty map constant.
 For example,

     staff := map[int]string{}